-The Multi-Point Control Protocol (MPCP) was specified in [802.3ah] and extended to 10G-EPON in [802.3av] to resolve the problems related with P2P Ethernet operation in the P2MP environment of EPON systems.
+The Multi-Point Control Protocol (MPCP) for EPON is specified in [802.3] to resolve the problems related with P2P Ethernet operation in the P2MP environment of EPON systems.
 MPCP is used in EPON to dynamically allocate access to the transmission medium (ODN path) to individual ONUs connected to the PON.
 It assigns upstream transmission slots to all active slave devices.
 Provided that stable operation conditions are maintained in the network and no link suffers from significant variations of the RTT (Round Trip Time), the allocated slots are always non-overlapping.
 This means that, upon their arrival at the OLT's receiver module, the data frames can be received, delineated and decoded.
 MPCP provides the complete signaling infrastructure (control plane) for coordinating data transmissions originating from ONUs to an OLT.
 The functionality of the MPCP sublayer in the ONU and the OLT is quite different: